TeamCodeStream/codestream-server/docs/codestream-sandbox-setup.md

 	echo codestream-cloud > ~/.codestream/config/codestream-cfg-default.local
 	```
 1. Open a new terminal window, without any sandboxes loaded.
-1. If you're using a mongo sandbox, load it into your shell and start the mongo
+1. If you're using a mongo sandbox, load it into your shell.
-   service.
 	```
 	dt-load mongo
 	mdb-service start